An introduction to 2d conformal field theory: Basics in conformal field theory

 Then under conformal transformation $z \rightarrow \lambda z $, we have

-where $h_1$,$h_2$ are the conformal dimensions of $\phi_1$ and $\phi_2$ correspondingly.
-This leads to a constraint for the two-point function. since the relation above satisfies for arbitrary $\lambda$ we obtain that $g(z-w)$ is of the form
+where $h_1$ and $h_2$ are the conformal dimensions of $\phi_1$ and $\phi_2$, respectively.
+This leads to a constraint for the two-point function.
+Since the relation above satisfies for arbitrary $\lambda$, we obtain that $g(z-w)$ is of the form

-with $C_{12}$ a constant.
-Also, the two-point function should be consistent with \eqref{def-quasi-primary-field} when we apply the conformal transformation $z \rightarrow -1/z$.
-This constraint imposes the condition that the conformal dimensions of the two fields must be the same, i.e.
+where $C_{12}$ is a constant.
+Additionally, the two-point function should be consistent with \eqref{def-quasi-primary-field} when we apply the conformal transformation $z \rightarrow -1/z$.
+This constraint requires that conformal dimensions of the two fields must be equal, i.e.

 The same treatment can be used to obtain the form of the three-point function for quasi-primary operators.
 For the holomorphic part, we have